SaharaLabsAI/Verifiable-ClawGuard/README.md

 1. Launch an AWS EC2 `m5.xlarge` instance with Nitro Enclave modules enabled.

-2. Build the enclave image of the guardrail that protects the agent, which will be injected to the enclave later.
+2. Build the enclave image of the guardrail that protects the agent, which will run in the enclave later.

 ```
 cd src